luxfi/coreth/LLM.md

 ## Known Issues & Fixes

+### `Dockerfile` is dead and is deliberately not maintained

+The root `Dockerfile` cannot build, for three independent reasons, and no CI workflow references it (`.github/workflows/` builds and tests only — it never builds an image).
+It was left untouched during the fleet-wide Go 1.26.5 builder bump precisely so this file does not read as current:

+1. `FROM golang:1.26.4-bullseye` — that tag has never existed.
+The official `golang` images dropped Debian 11; the last bullseye tag published is `golang:1.24.6-bullseye`.
+Any Go >= 1.25 builder must be `bookworm` (or `trixie`/`alpine`), which is what the rest of the fleet uses.
+2. `RUN ./scripts/build_lux.sh` — that script no longer exists anywhere in `luxfi/node`, on `main` or on any recent `v1.36.x` tag.
+The current entry point is `scripts/build.sh`.
+3. `FROM debian:11-slim` as the runtime — EOL, and glibc-incompatible with any builder new enough to compile this module.

+Fixing only the base image would leave the build failing at (2) while making the file look maintained.
+Either repair all three against a real `LUX_VERSION` and wire it to CI, or delete it.

 ### Block Import Persistence Fix (2025-12-31)

 **Issue**: After importing blocks via `admin_importChain`, blocks were stored in the database but the consensus layer didn't recognize them as the chain head.
 This meant: